Minims Tropicamide (Tropicamide)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Discomfort in the eyes due to light sensitivity
+• discomfort due to light sensitivity

 Seek immediate medical attention if you experience: